 Tripods are very important pieces of equipment for photographers or videographers.
 Tripods give you the chance to take pictures that are steady and free of vibration.
 They can be used to take photographs from different positions and angles.
 They’re also great if you want to take photographs of yourself with no one around to take the camera.
-Picking a tripod that’s right for you can be difficult.
+Picking a travel or professional tripod that’s right for you can be difficult.
 The tripod you choose should be lightweight and stable to help support your camera with little hassle.
 This can be hard to find if you’re new to the real of photography.
-To help you out, we’ve made a list of the Top 5 Professional Tripods to help you make your choice.
+To help you out, we’ve made a list of the Best Professional Tripods to help you make your choice.

 The 3 Legged Thing Equinox Winston carbon fiber Tripod is fairly new to the world of tripods.
 This tripod is one of the most uniquely designed tripods.
 It has a unique design, vibrant colors, and a different leg lock grip design.
 The leg locks have oval-shaped grips and are easy to use and to adjust.
 Another unique feature of the leg locks is that they have a secondary locking system that keeps you from needing to loosen the locks to completely removing a leg section.
 The legs also have anti-rotation fittings to keep them from spinning during extension and retraction.